Intel-bigdata/recsys2022_intel_submission/README.md

 Side Info Heterogeneous Graph for session recommender - SIHG4SR is a GNN-based solution for Recsys 2022 challenge.

+## Contributions and Support

+Since this project is for Recsys2022 submission, we will not accept external contributions and this software will not be supported going forward.

 ## LICENSE

 This project is under MIT License